- National Statistic: yes

 Adult social care

-The inputs measures used are based on or taken from a mixture of expenditure, deflator and administrative data sources.
+The input measures used are based on or taken from a mixture of expenditure, deflator and administrative data sources.
 They consist of compensation of employees, intermediate consumption and consumption of fixed capital of each service by central government and local government.

 Central government expenditure data are sourced in current prices from HM Treasury's public spending database - Online System for Central Accounting and Reporting (OSCAR) - that collects financial information from across the public sector.
 Annual estimates are derived from monthly profiles of spending for the current financial year and modified to meet national accounts requirements.